ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 #### Chosen option

 Option 1 keeps the tech stack simple.
-However, it also means that connectors fetching schemas need to be aware which Conduit instance is managing them.
+However, it also means that connectors fetching schemas need to be aware which Conduit instance is managing them, which is complicating error handling and recovery.

 Options 2 and 3 remove that complexity at the expense of adding a new infrastructure item.